Amid the coronavirus (COVID-19) outbreak, we find ourselves searching for tips, tricks and potions that promise to keep our immunity strong.

-It all starts in your tummy – a healthy immune system needs to be supported by good gut bacteria.
+It all starts in your tummy – a healthy immune system needs to be supported by a healthy gut microbiome or good gut bacteria.
+Recent research tells us that a healthy gut microbiome plays an essential role in the body's immune response to infection and maintaining overall health.
 For this you need prebiotics and probiotics.

 Probiotics are live bacteria that are beneficial to your gut microbiome.
 They are especially important after taking a course of antibiotics.
-You’ll find probiotics in some fermented foods and most supermarkets are now stocking a much bigger range.
-As well as kombucha and kimchi, there’s also the less exotic yoghurts and kefir with live bacteria, as well as sauerkraut and sourdough breads to add to your shopping basket.
+You can find probiotics, such as lactobacilli and Bifidobacterium, in some yoghurts and foods with live cultures.

-More important than probiotics, you’ll need the prebiotics that feed them.
+In addition to probiotics, you'll need the prebiotics that feed them.
 Our healthy gut bacteria depend daily on the fibre you feed them.
-Prebiotics are a special type of fibre that can easily be found in wholegrain foods, legumes, and veggies like Jerusalem artichokes, asparagus and onions.
+Prebiotics are a special type of fibre that can easily be found in wholegrain foods, legumes and veggies like Jerusalem artichokes, asparagus and onions.

 2. Go healthy fats